Accidental friendly fraud and how to prevent it

 Kount’s Dispute and Chargeback Management solution is ideal for businesses that want to resolve disputes and avoid fees from accidental fraud and criminal fraud.
 From a single Kount dashboard, businesses can manage, act on, and resolve disputes as they happen.
 This solution can help businesses manage and learn more about how disputes and fees affect them, post-authorization.

-Kount’s solution is the best way to prevent accidental friendly fraud and eliminate post-authorization chargebacks.
+Kount’s solution is the best way to prevent accidental friendly fraud and eliminate chargeback challenges post-authorization.
 It gives businesses access to essential tools like chargeback alerts that work with major card brands and notify them when customers initiate disputes.
 It also gives businesses the ability to communicate purchase details with card brands and customers.
 This fast, improved method of communication can prevent disputes by giving businesses a way to intervene and refund purchases or stop the shipment of goods quickly.